Analytics206/arxiv_pipeline/README.md

-# 🧠 ArXiv Deep Research Pipeline
+# 🧠 Deep Research Pipeline - DRP
 ## Overview
 A modular, fully local, open-source pipeline for fetching, structuring, and exploring AI research papers from arXiv.org.
 This system enables offline graph-based and semantic search through an integrated architecture of MongoDB, Neo4j, and Qdrant using Hugging Face embeddings.
 All services run in Docker containers for easy, consistent local deployment.